 There are some classic signs and symptoms that indicate problems in the urinary system.
 Let’s take a look.

-Signs and Symptoms of Dog Urinary Problems
+Symptoms of Dog Urinary Problems

 Common signs and symptoms that a dog may be having a problem in the urinary system include: